thormundtay/VHF/README.md

 For the most part, this script is run to reset the VHF board into a state ready for collecting 'stream' data.

+`run_vhf` will very likely hit a overflow error if the FIFO was not cleared prior to invoking `run_vhf`.

 ### Collecting Data